 - Survey participation

-This is sometimes a better KPI to determine tester activity since it doesn’t depend on the tester finding a bug and filling out a report.
+This is sometimes a better beta testing KPI to determine tester activity since it doesn’t depend on the tester finding a bug and filling out a report.
 Responding to a quick survey is one of the easiest tester feedback responsibilities and can show you how many of your testers are to some degree committed to your beta test.
 Keep in mind that the efficiency and ease of your survey process will also affect the response rates.

 Another thing you need to keep an eye on is the number of testers who respond to your communication and how quickly.
 This metric gains more importance the smaller the number of testers and more focused your beta test is.
 Small tests might not generate enough data to reveal a lot of insights and direct communication with testers becomes key.